PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-08 13:09:30
+Last updated: 2024-04-08 13:10:04
-Random Quote: Emotion equals weakness. - Wednesday Addams
+Random Quote: Lies are necessary, when the truth is too difficult to believe. - Pablo Escobar